mkl-mukul/api-scrap/README.md

 [prometheus](https://prometheus.io/download/)

 # grafana
-you cann add your prometheus datasource in grafana for dashboard monitoring you can see how to install grafana from here [grafana](https://grafana.com/docs/grafana/latest/installation/)
+#### you can add your prometheus datasource in grafana for dashboard monitoring
+you can see how to install grafana from here [grafana](https://grafana.com/docs/grafana/latest/installation/)

 ## prometheus visualization in grafana